Employer of Record in Suriname | INS Global

 Tax Law in Suriname

-Employers and employees in Suriname are required to make contributions to the country’s Universal and Social Security program as described below:
+• Employers and employees in Suriname are required to contribute to the country’s Universal and Social Security program.

-The Surinamese government levies corporate income tax on the profits generated by local companies.
-The corporate income tax rate in Suriname follows a progressive structure, from 36% to 38%.
+• The Surinamese government applies corporate income tax on the profits generated by local companies.
+The corporate income tax rate follows a progressive structure ranging from 36% to 38%.

 Discover More Solutions in Suriname